Graduate Admissions

 • The career path of an MArch applicant is to become an architect.
 The SMArchS degree is for advanced research, usually after the MArch or other advanced degree.

-• If you are unclear which SMArchS program is right for you, contact the discipline group of your choice, and discuss your goals.
-If you wish to apply to two or more SMArchS programs, just make one application, and indicate your preferences in that application.
-If faculty think your work better suits another area, they will circulate your application among the different SMArchS admissions committees.
+• If you are unclear which SMArchS program is right for you, contact the discipline group of your choice and discuss your goals.
+If you wish to apply to two or more SMArchS programs, you will need to submit a separate application for each.
+If faculty think your work better suits another area than the one to which you applied, they will circulate your application among the different SMArchS admissions committees.
 You may be admitted to a different area than the one to which you applied.

 • If you wish to apply to a SMArchS and a PhD program in the same area, just apply to the PhD program.
 The admissions committees may choose to admit some PhD applicants to the SMArchS program, but they will not admit SMArchS applicants to the PhD program.